When is yard waste collected?

 - Plants and weeds

-Food scraps or other organic materials may be placed in yard waste bags/bins during the months that yard waste is collected.
+You can put food scraps or other organic materials in yard waste bags/bins during the months that yard waste is collected.
 No special composting cart is needed.
-Yard waste picked up in Coralville’s curbside program is taken to the compost area at the Iowa City Landfill.

 To reduce mess, wrap food waste in newspaper or in ASTM D6400 certified-compostable bags before placing food waste in a yard waste bin or bag.
 Regular trash bags and plastic bags are not compostable, and yard waste bins/bags with these will not be collected.